-If you didn’t actively seek out the person or company, you’re probably part of a massive auto-generated email send out.
+If you didn’t actively seek out the person or company, you’re probably part of a massive auto-generated email list.
 Bots and scrapers collect email addresses and automatically fill out contact forms on websites.
-Actual human involvement in these communications is rare.
+Actual human involvement in these initial communications is rare.

 Scam #4.
 “We Know Someone Who Works At Google”

 There may be some truth to this claim, but it’s still very misleading.

 A company can have a Google Partnership for Google Ads, but not for SEO.
 To qualify as a Google Partner, you have to create and complete a Partners company profile, pass Google’s Ads certification, and meet certain spend and performance requirements.

 Companies that are Google Partners are assigned an account representative.
 These Google employees have titles like “Agency Development Manager” or “Agency Account Strategist.”
 This doesn’t mean you have a “special relationship” with Google as some companies claim, and you don’t have access to insider information on how the algorithm works.
 Nor do you receive any ranking benefits whatsoever.

 The Google employee is more or less an account manager who is there to help you sell more advertising.
 This partnership has nothing to do with SEO.
 In fact, Google does not currently have any certifications for SEO and does not explicitly endorse any SEO companies.

 Scam #5.
 “You’ll Get Over 1,000 Visitors Per Day to Your Website!”